jinwenyi333-commits/jinwenyi333-commits.github.io/_pages/all_news.md

 ---

-layout: archive
+permalink: /news/

 title: "All News"

-permalink: /news/
+excerpt: ""

 author_profile: true

+redirect_from:

+  - /about/

+  - /about.html

 ---
 # 🔥 All News

 - *2026.01*: &nbsp;📢 Serving as **Area Chair** for **ICASSP 2026** and **ICME 2026**.